-PE INJURIES
+PE Injuries

 If a PE injury occurs, the student must tell the appropriate PE teacher who will determine if the injury requires ice or other attention.
-Ice will be provided for the student.
+Ice will be provided in the gym.
 If further treatment is indicated, the student will be sent to the nurse's office with a pass directly from PE.
 With all head injuries, the student should be assessed in the Nurse's Office and a Head Injury report form be filled out within 24 hours of the incident.
-The nurse or assistant will call the parent.
+Once completed, submit these forms to Office Manager for principal's review and signature.